Go to the Students section

 2.7.1 A panel event will result in one of the following three outcomes:

 2.7.4 Once approved, a programme of study remains in approval - subject to continuing to meet the requirements of the University’s quality assurance processes, including annual programme review and periodic review - until it is formally closed.
-However, in circumstances where a panel believes that - although the criteria for programme approval have been met - the proposing team may have limited capacity or resources for continuing to deliver the programme, they may consider defining a period of approval of less than six years.
-At the end of this period, the programme must be reviewed by another panel to determine whether the panel’s concerns have been addressed and the programme may continue.
+However, in circumstances where a panel believes that - although the criteria for programme approval have been met - the proposing team may have limited capacity or resources for continuing to deliver the programme, they may consider defining a period of approval of less than the normal six year periodic review cycle.
+At the end of the approval period, the programme must be reviewed by another panel to determine whether the panel’s concerns have been addressed and the programme may continue.

 2.7.5 The report of the panel’s discussions and conclusions will be prepared by the panel Secretary, following the format set out in the Approval Report template (T2.11) and in guidance note Guidance on Writing Reports (G2.4).
 The report should be approved by the panel Chair, agreed as an accurate record by all other panel members; and forwarded to the programme team, to inform the action being taken in response to the conditions and recommendations.